Cyprus investigates possible missile crash near Nicosia

 Residents told Cypriot media they saw a light in the sky then three loud explosions were heard for miles around.
 Tashkent is a small village in the foothills of a mountain range rimming northern Cyprus.
 Authorities evacuated some homes.

-Reporting by Michele Kambas and Tuvan Gumrukcu; Editing by Daniel Wallis and Paul Tait
+Reporting by Michele Kambas and Tuvan Gumrukcu; Editing by Paul Tait and Darren Schuettler